 (audience is in an uproar)

 - Suspiciously Similar Song: The second Theme Tune (1982-91) invoked this.
-Although large pieces of it sound like the 1973-81 theme "Tuning Up", said original theme was a piece of stock music composed by Ken Aldin, while the replacement was Bob Cobert's own composition.
+Although large pieces of it sound like the 1973-81 theme "Tuning Up", said original theme was a piece of stock music composed by Bob Cobert and arranged by Ken Aldin, while the replacement was Bob Cobert's own composition and arrangement.